streamr-dev/network/packages/client/README.md

 await stream.publish(msg)
 ```

-### Requesting historical events with subscriptions
+### Requesting historical messages with subscriptions
 By default `subscribe` will not perform a resend of historical messages, but only subscribe to real time messages.

 One can either fetch historical messages with the `resend` method: